|

 have prevented his quest for the double.
 An improved performance in

 2003 saw his drinking handicap being slashed for 2004.
-Currently
+Has dropped

-ranked 29 in the tour having missed the last four events.
-Is in
+out of the rankings having missed the last seven events.

 |